MaxwellVolz/maxwellvolz.github.io/_posts/2019-6-12-Hello-World.md

 ![AutoChessTool]({{ site.baseurl }}/images/autochesstool.png)

-I created this tool to make it easier to visualize combos and gather more information about chess pieces outside of the game.
-You can add pieces to your squad from the *Chess Pieces* Section, view and remove pieces from *Current Squad*, and the combos you are currently getting will light up under *Species* and *Classes*.
+A tool for trying out different squads and combos.

+Features:
+*Add pieces to squad from *Chess Pieces*
+*View and remove pieces from *Current Squad* *Highlighting of active combos from *Current Squad* under *Species* and *Classes* *Skill information on hover of *Chess Pieces*